ipfs/team-mgmt/README.md

 ### Kanban

 We use a Kanban style of tracking accross our multiple repos using the [Waffle Board](https://waffle.io) tool.
-You can read how we have adopted at [Kanban](KANBAN.md).
+You can read how we have adopted it at [Kanban](KANBAN.md).

 Here is a list of the Kanbans that are currently active: